1. Geographical Diversity of India

 deltas

-Concept 3B: Coastal Features (West Coast)
+Coecept 3B: Coastal Features

 Features:

-- Coves (small sheltered
+- Coves (small sheltered bays)

-- Creeks (narrow water
+- Creeks (narrow water channels)

-- Estuaries (river meets
+- Estuaries (river meets sea)

 Important estuaries: